yk273/IS601-Mini-Project-1/LinuxCommands.md

 ![Vi Example 2](/images/vi_Part2.PNG)

 # Linux Commands
+Programs such as Git are Linux/Unix based.
+Because of this, working with Git requires the knowledge of command line that is seperate from specific commands pertinent to Git Bash.
+Here are the general commands for controlling and navigating a Linux terminal, as demonstrated in Ubuntu:
 ## cd
 * **cd**: Change Directory
 * This command changes the working directory to the directory specified by the user.
 Here is an example of a current working directory, and how it can be changed within the command line.
 This will move the user "down" the directory.